yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 Use the global [runtime configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/) key `yb.node_agent.server.port`.
 The change is reflected only on newly created node agents.

-### Is it ok to manually edit the configuration file for node agent?
+### Is it okay to manually edit the configuration file for node agent?

 It is not recommended to do so because editing the file can interfere with the self-upgrade workflow.
 If it is a minor change, it is better to stop the node agent service first to keep YBA away from starting the upgrade process.